 Who is actually in charge of the fraternities and sororities?

 Each individual chapter elects their own officers to manage the day-to-day operations of the organization.
 These officers are assisted by members serving on committees.
 Additionally, they are assisted by alumni who serve as advisors to the officers and general chapter members, as well as a NIU faculty or staff member who serves as a faculty advisor.
 Each organization is governed by its inter/national headquarters, which established their chapter's regulations, and offers advice and direction through professional staff and regional volunteers.
-Student Involvement & Leadership Development staff members also advise the council executive boards, as well as conduct monthly meetings with the presidents of each organization to insure that the chapter is productive, efficent, and in good standing.
+Student Involvement & Leadership Development staff members also advise the council executive boards, as well as conduct monthly meetings with the presidents of each organization to insure that the chapter is productive, efficient, and in good standing.

 What is the financial obligation?